 How do weight-pulling dogs train?

 The diet and training regimen of a weight pulling dog depends on the level at which the dog wants to compete.
 For some elite dogs within the weight pull world, training occurs daily for hours at a time.
-For occasional and hobby participant, a weekly session can be enough.
+For occasional and hobby participants, a weekly session can be enough.

 Stamina, power, speed, and explosiveness are extremely important in this all-encompassing canine sport.
 The training program should include modules that target each facet of the sport.
 Recovery is extremely important in order to favor muscle growth.